galaxyproject/galaxy-cloudman-playbook/README.md

     ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars psql_galaxyftp_password=<psql_galaxyftp_password from image above> --extra-vars galaxy_admin_user_password=<a password>

  > **If you are updating an existing file system**, note the Warning
  > note in the previous section.
-If you already have a registered
+Further, if you already have a registered
- > admin user, provide the admin user API and set variable
+ > admin user, provide the admin user API key and set variable
  > `galaxy_tools_create_bootstrap_user` to `no`.
 Then run the following command:
  >
  > `ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars galaxy_tools_api_key=<API KEY> --tags "update"`

 This will download and configure Galaxy as well as install any specified tools.
 Note that depending on the number of tools you are installing, this build process may take several hours.
-At the end, a file system archive will be created and uploaded to S3.
+At the end, if building the file system from scratch, a file system archive will be created and uploaded to S3.
 It is often desirable (and necessary) to do double check that tools installed properly and repair any failed ones.
-In that case, after we've made the changes, we can just create the archive and upload it to the object store.
-To achieve this, rerun the above command with `--tags "filesystem"`.
+In that case (or if you are updating an existing file system), after we've made the changes, it is necessary to explicitly create the archive and upload it to the object store.
+To achieve this, via CloudMan, stop Galaxy, ProFTPd, and Postgres services on the running instance and rerun the above command with `--tags "filesystem"`.

+When completed, terminate the builder instance via CloudMan.

 #### galaxyFS as a volume
 After you have launched an instance, go to CloudMan's Admin page and add a